 To ask for a failure mode in the bicycle wheel spoke example, you might ask, “How could the wheel spokes be installed incorrectly?” or “What could go wrong with placing the wheel spokes in the assembly fixture?”

-When using thought-starter questions, each element of the FMEA is discussed by asking questions that align with the fundamental concepts of the FMEA element, rather than merely referring the the column heading.
+When using thought-starter questions, each element of the FMEA is discussed by asking questions that align with the fundamental concepts of the FMEA element rather than merely referring the column heading.
 Other facilitation skills are also used to elicit deep discussion with the team.
 Sure, you could say, “what’s the cause?”
-But, you get better results by asking, “what is a potential design deficiency that would result in the failure mode?”
-Or, any variation that is faithful to the concept being discussed.
+But you get better results by asking, “what is a potential design deficiency that would result in the failure mode?”
+Or any variation that is faithful to the concept being discussed.

 Thought-starter questions are not rote.
 They are not canned.
-Nothing takes the place of a full understanding of the FMEA definitions and concepts.
-If you want to apply thought-starter questions, the best way is to practice, practice, practice the definitions and concepts of FMEA, and to use that understanding to craft meaningful questions and fully engage the team.
+Nothing takes the place of fully understanding the FMEA definitions and concepts.
+If you want to apply thought-starter questions, the best way is to practice, practice, practice the definitions and concepts of FMEA, and use that understanding to craft meaningful questions and fully engage the team.